mlswg/mls-architecture/draft-ietf-mls-architecture.md

 by a client.

 However, the signature private keys are mostly used by clients to send a message.
-They are also providing strong authentication guarantees to other clients, hence we consider that their protection by additional security mechanisms should be a priority.
+They also provide strong authentication guarantees to other clients, hence we consider that their protection by additional security mechanisms should be a priority.